YoumingTao/YoumingTao.github.io/_pages/about.md

 **Research Interests**

-My interests fall in the general field of artificial intelligence and edge computing.
+My interests fall in the general field of artificial intelligence and information networking.
 Currently, I mainly focus on building private, efficient and reliable collaborative learning algorihtms with applications to edge intelligence.

 <!-- # 🔥 News